Best Fire Pit Mat Reviews: Heat Resistant Pads For Grass, Wood Decks, And Patios

 This ground ember mat is heavy-duty (made of hi-temp fiberglass) and will withstand being walked on and all the other things you’d expect from being around a fire pit or grill.

-They say you still need about 10-inches of space between the bottom of your fire pit and the mat to prevent some heat transfer.
+They say you still need about 10 inches of space between the bottom of your fire pit and the mat to prevent some heat transfer.
 If the bottom of your fire pit is very low, you will need to consider raising it on bricks or pavers.

 While it is heat resistant, it is not heatproof.
 Too much heat at too close a distance will damage or ruin the heat pad.
-However, when used how it is supposed to be used, it’s one of the best fire pit mats for wood and composite decks, or for the lawn.
+However, when used as it is supposed to be used, it’s one of the best fire pit mats for wood and composite decks, or for the lawn.

 Pros: